Haghrah/PyIT2FLS/README.md

 - Supporting Generalized Type 2 Fuzzy Sets and Systems.

 ### Some notes on version 0.7
-- Fuzzy matrices and related operators.
+- Fuzzy matrices and related operators are now supported.
-- Speeding up the codes using Ctypes (Please visit [typereduction](https://github.com/Haghrah/PyIT2FLS/tree/master/typereduction) package).
+- The fuzzy logic systems are speeded up using Ctypes (Please visit [typereduction](https://github.com/Haghrah/PyIT2FLS/tree/master/typereduction) package).
-- Exphasize function for both type 1 and interval type 2 fuzzy sets.
+- Emphasize function for both type 1 and interval type 2 fuzzy sets is introduced.

 ### Some notes on version 0.6.1
 - Some bugs have been fixed in this version.